Skip to main content

 Must-See

-White Marble Splendour
+White Marble Splendor

 The formal Mughal gardens of the Taj Mahal with geometric water channels and pathways leading to the white marble mausoleum